 The College of Fine Arts & Communication is committed to a broad understanding of the arts, the humanities, and communication as a basis for reasoned, intelligent, and sensitive individuals interacting with society.
 The college is also committed to a broad understanding of the many aspects of the arts and communication as they relate to a changing world with its dynamic and diverse cultures.
 Most importantly, the college is committed to excellence in training communication, visual arts, and performing arts professionals.
 Through its students, faculty, and programs both on and off campus, the College of Fine Arts & Communication inspires, creates, and achieves.

-Educational experiences and courses for fine arts & communication majors, minors, and general student needs include:
+Educational experiences and courses for fine arts and communication majors, minors, and general student needs include: